taraw28/ling567-22wi-bcj/README.md

   - ambiguity: 88 readings for 2 sentences
 - lab2 testsuite: 7.1%
   - ambiguity: 25 readings for 4 sentences (12 for 1, 6 for 2, 1 for 1)

+## Lab 4

+### Phenomena
+- Questions
+  - There are several different ways of asking questions in the language.
+Polar interrogatives use either a free question word _nganyji_ or a clitic.
+They may also be marked with intonation alone.